Reesy/ts-express-tdd-docker-nginx/README.md

 - [ ] Add a nginx.conf file
 - [ ] Update CORS to be less permissable, i.e add a prod mode.
 - [ ] Dockerise frontend
+  - [ ] Narrow down files that should be in the docker image.
 - [ ] Dockerise backend
+  - [ ] Narrow down files that should be in the docker image.
 - [ ] Add docker-compose.yml
 - [x] Jenkins build jobs
   - [ ] Add a jenkins job to build and test the backend